Bricktech2000/Notes/notes/bank.md

 ## Money Multiplier

-> the amount of money the banking system generates with each dollar it receives
+_the amount of money the banking system generates with each dollar it receives_

 ### definition

 see [[math-notation]]

-the money multiplier is the reciprocal of the reserve ratio, $1 - R$
+the money multiplier is the reciprocal of the reserve ratio

+$\text{money multiplier} = -R$

 ## Bank of Canada